-Earlier this week I had the pleasure of touring Fueled Collective, the new co-working space at Rookwood Exchange.
-Upon entry, I was greeted by an attractive young female who assisted me by finding the person with whom I was supposed to meet.
+I had the pleasure of touring Fueled Collective, the co-working space at Rookwood Exchange.
+Upon entry, I was greeted by a young woman who assisted me by finding the person with whom I was supposed to meet.
 As I waited for Betsy to arrive, I took a minute to soak up the scene.

 It’s Ivy League library meets Soho House meets your friend’s parent’s sitting room in Indian Hill.
-(Ya know, the house with all the high school parties… the house you voluntary dog sat at because it was so darn nice.)
+(Ya know, the house with all the high school parties and the house you voluntary dog sat at because it was so darn nice.)

-After I allowed those images to digest and merge into a single snapshot of what Fueled Collective is supposed to be, I was overcome with this strange feeling, kinda like an outer-body experience.
+After I allowed those images to digest and merge into a single snapshot of what Fueled Collective is supposed to be, I was overcome with this strange feeling, kinda like an out-of-body experience.